FAQs - Biological Safety

 The BSO will inform the investigator when the pre-screening/initial review of the rDNA registration is completed and will inform them if the review needs to go to another level.

-14. Who are the members of the IBC?
 The IBC currently includes six UMass faculty with a broad spectrum of expertise on biosafety issues, the Director of Animal Care, the Biological Safety Officer, the Research Compliance Officer, and two community members.

 The training programs are located on the Environmental Health and Safety website.
 Click here and look for the requirements.